Okta Provisioning with SCIM

-Keeper/Okta provisioning integration supports the following features:
+Keeper/Okta automated provisioning supports the following features:

-Create users in Keeper
+- Create users in Keeper

-Update user attributes
+- Update user attributes

-Activate or deactivate users (locks or unlocks them in Keeper)
+- Activate or deactivate users (locks or unlocks them in Keeper)

-Creates teams in Keeper (from Okta groups)
+- Creates teams in Keeper (from Okta groups)

 When provisioning users, Okta directory is mapped to a single Keeper node.
 Okta creates users and groups in a pending state and new users will receive an email invitation prompting them to create a Keeper account.